 You want your lighting fixture to cast light.
-But what if you don't want to see the light fixture itself so much?
+But what if you don't want to see the lighting fixture so much?
 Pendant lights and track lights are attention-mongers, pure show-offs.
-But other fixtures step to the side and quietly accomplish the job of lighting up the room.
-Here are the 5 best hidden lights.
+However, there are other fixtures that quietly accomplish the job of lighting up the room.
+Here are the 5 best-hidden lights.

 01 of 05

 Recessed lights (also called can lights) push up into the ceiling, with only the lens and trim ring exposed.
 From a ceiling-level room view, recessed lights completely melt away.
 Recessed lights recess, in the verb sense, and are invaluable in low-ceiling environments such as basements.